 8. What was the inspiration behind your wedding day?

 We wanted to have a relaxed day surrounded by the people we love and in a place we adore.
-I love wild flowers and with the location being a field just off a coastal path in Cornwall with 360 degree views of the sea we ended up being inspired by what was around us using flowers from the hedgerows and foraged cow parsley as our main decoration.
-We added in pastel sweat peas, bright peonies and hand dyed silk ribbons.
+I love wildflowers and with the location being a field just off a coastal path in Cornwall with 360-degree views of the sea we ended up being inspired by what was around us using flowers from the hedgerows and foraged cow parsley as our main decoration.
+We added pastel sweat peas, bright peonies, and hand-dyed silk ribbons.
 The colours were echoed by festival flags that framed the sea view and luckily the weather played ball!
 It was a fun mix of tradition and something a little new and different.

 9. In terms of your wedding guests, were there many hats on display?